Photo from Unsplash

 Morning

-The apostle John was privileged to look within the gates of heaven, and in describing what he saw, he begins by saying, “I looked, and there before me was the Lamb!”
-This teaches us that the chief object of contemplation in the heavenly state, is “the Lamb of God.”
-Nothing else attracted the apostle’s attention, so much as that Divine Being, who has redeemed us by His blood.
-He is the theme of the songs of all glorified spirits and holy angels.
+The apostle John was given the incredible privilege of seeing into heaven, and when he described what he saw, he started with, “I looked, and there before me was the Lamb!”
+This shows us that the central focus in heaven is Jesus, “the Lamb of God.”
+Nothing captured John’s attention more than seeing the One who redeemed us by His blood.
+Jesus is the focus of the songs sung by all the saints and angels in heaven.

-Why, that Lamb is heaven itself; for as holy Rutherford says, “Heaven and Christ are the same thing!”
-To be with Christ is to be in heaven and to be in heaven is to be with Christ.
-That prisoner of the Lord very sweetly writes in one of his glowing letters, “O my Lord Jesus Christ, if I could be in heaven without you—it would be a hell; and if I could be in hell, and have you still—it would be a heaven to me, for you are all the heaven I want.”
-It is true, is it not, Christian?
-Does not your soul say so?
+That Lamb is heaven.
+As the old preacher Rutherford once said, “Heaven and Christ are the same thing!”
+Being with Christ means being in heaven, and being in heaven means being with Christ.
+Rutherford wrote in one of his letters, “O my Lord Jesus, if I could be in heaven without You, it would be hell to me; but if I could be in hell and still have You, it would be heaven, for You are all the heaven I need.”
+Isn’t that true for you, Christian?
+Doesn’t your soul say the same?

 Can make a heavenly place,